 The Irish course is similar to the major championship Straits course next door except the fairways are twice as wide and the price is less than half.
 It’s a no brainer.

 Mammoth Dunes complements its sister course, the sensational Sand Valley.
 David McLay Kidd crafted a gentler links course allowing average golfers to score and enjoy the links experience.

 In the Dells vacationland area of central Wisconsin and designed by the same architects as the nearby US Open Course, Erin Hills, Wild Rock Golf Club is a beautifully crafted championship golf course

 Home to the University of Wisconsin golf teams, the University Ridge Golf Course get’s its name from the glacial ridges that covered the region.
 It’s as good a natural golf setting as you will find with excellent variety, conditioning, layout, and service.

-A formerThe Playboy Club, the Grand Geneva Resort includes two championship courses, the Highlands, and one of the toughest courses in Wisconsin, the Brute.
+Grand Geneva Resort includes two championship courses, the Highlands, and one of the toughest courses in Wisconsin, the Brute.
 No houses, marvelous views and perfect conditioning make this a grand experience.

 The Palmer Course is the longest of the three championship venues at Geneva National.
 It’s the favorite of the three courses for most golfers.
 The varied course architecture at the Palmer course represents Arnold Palmer at his best.